Why Erasmus+?

 - Students with disabilities (all students with a disability pass)

-- Students with a chronic illness, if this results in increased financial expenses during the stay abroad (compared to the stay in the sending country; allergies and food intolerances are excluded)
+- Students with health problems if this results in increased financial expenses during their stay abroad (compared to their stay in the sending country; allergies and food intolerances are excluded).
+This health status must already exist before the start of the stay

 The top-up cannot be added together.
 This means that students who fall into several of the above-mentioned categories (e.g. a person with a disability who takes the child with them on their stay) only receive a top-up of 250 euros per month.